ddobson/jellyhook/README.md

 ### Configuration

-Configure the application using environment variables:
+Configure the application using environment variables and configuration files:

 #### API Service
 - `FLASK_ENV`: Set to `development` or `production`